Professional Development for Teachers

 Tour the galleries, learn from guest speakers, meet curators, brainstorm with colleagues and create art with guest artists.
 Leave with innovative ideas, new expertise and lessons you develop for your classroom.
 Earn 35 hours PDP credit, including follow-up assignments.

 $75 participant fee (parking included).
 Space is limited.
 Open to K-12 educators in all disciplines.
-Preferential enrollment for two or more teachers applying from the same school or district.
+STEM teachers encouraged to apply.
+Preferential selection for two or more teachers applying from the same school or district.

 Apply Today!
 Complete the online application.
 Applications due Thursday, May 15, 2014